bridgefoundry/code-of-conduct/organizer-response.md

 The report should contain:
 * Identifying information about the person who harassed you
-* The behavior that was in violation of our anti-harassment policy [URL]
+* The behavior that was in violation of [our anti-harassment policy](http://bridgefoundry.org/code-of-conduct/anti-harrassment-policy.html)
 * The approximate time of the behavior
 * The circumstances surrounding the incident
 * Other people involved